vamj809/ChefingApp/README.md

 # ChefingApp
 Chef-ing mortals through our recipes.
+Find something new to cook every single day through one of the largest databases of food and nutrition right in the palm of your hand.

 **Team:**
 * Victor A. Montero (1067196)